-The 2019 Financial Services Leadership Summit (FSLS) will took place in October in Washington, DC.
-Directors and senior executives from among the largest banks and insurers globally, fintech executives, regulators, policymakers, and other subject matter experts will convene for discussions focused on the resilience of the financial system in light of evolving risks to markets, business models, and technology, and the potential policy responses.
+The 2019 Financial Services Leadership Summit (FSLS) took place in October in Washington, DC.
+Directors and senior executives from among the largest banks and insurers globally, fintech executives, regulators, policymakers, and other subject matter experts convened for discussions focused on the resilience of the financial system in light of evolving risks to markets, business models, and technology, and the potential policy responses.

 Ten years after the global financial crisis, the financial services business has changed.
 Large institutions have shored up capital and liquidity, new rules have been implemented, and supervision has tightened.
 Business models have also changed, and new models are emerging, as incumbents and fintechs adopt advanced technologies and tech companies wade into financial services.
 Now, financial services leaders are considering what might cause a future crisis and how prepared individual institutions and the system are to emerging sources of risk.

 How resilient will new entrants and new models be to major dislocation?
 Are operational and technological resiliency or data integrity issues likely to trigger the next crisis?
 What tools and mechanisms do policymakers and regulators have to respond to a crisis?
 How might broader geopolitical issues impact financial services as regionalization replaces globalization?
 How resilient are traditional business models to systemic disruption?
 And can large firms in a sector so closely tied to the trajectory of the broader economy grow their business in a slow- or no-growth environment?
 Participants in the FSLS explored these and related questions and issues.